 Find more shopping destinations in Harajuku: 10 Best Shopping Destinations in Harajuku for Fashionable Items

 Dubbed as Tokyo’s Champs-Élysée, Omotesando Avenue breathes luxury with its elegant Zelkova trees and upmarket ambiance.
-This is a street dedicated to branded fashion where big names in the international fashion industry like Dior, Gucci, and Louis Vuitton have established shop.
-Similarly, malls such as Omotesando Hills and Tokyu Plaza carry posh brands in apparel and other lifestyle categories.
+This is a street dedicated to branded fashion where big names in the international fashion industry like Dior, Gucci, and Louis Vuitton have established shops.
+Similarly, malls such as Omotesando Hills carry posh brands in apparel and other lifestyle categories.

 The selection in Omotesando may not rival Ginza’s.
-However, what makes this avenue stand out and worth visiting is the stunning architecture and interior design of its shops and malls.
-Particularly noteworthy are Tokyu Plaza’s kaleidoscope-like escalator entrance, Coach’s herringbone-patterned glass exteriors, and Omotesando Hills’ contoured design that follows the street’s natural slope.
-Buying or not, a walk along this thoroughfare is a pleasurable experience.
-It’s just a few minutes on foot from Harajuku’s Takeshita Dori, and if you follow the road, you would’ve reached Shibuya without even noticing it.
+However, what makes this avenue stand out and worth visiting is the stunning architecture and interior design of its shops and malls, particularly noteworthy are Tokyu Plaza’s kaleidoscope-like escalator entrance.
+Tokyu Plaza Omotesando offers unique shops such as "KIMONO by NADESHIKO" where you can find modern style kimonos.

-Ginza is Tokyo at its most international and most glamorous.
+Ginza is the most international and the most glamorous city in Tokyo.
 Retail therapy doesn’t come cheap here, but at the very least, navigating it is easy-peasy.
 Most of the action is along Chuo-dori, a 1-km shopping street, and as an added treat, this central avenue is exclusive to pedestrians on weekend afternoons and public holidays.

 World-class premium shopping and dining is Ginza’s specialty.
 Flagship stores of many international designer labels have found their homes here along with the big brands of the local scene.
 In short, the best of Japan and the best of the world are contained in this one city block.